-We estimate costs of research and development activities conducted by service providers, which include activities under the License Agreement, the conduct of sponsored research, preclinical studies and contract manufacturing activities.
+We estimate costs of research and development activities conducted by service providers, which include the conduct of sponsored research, preclinical studies, contract manufacturing activities and clinical trial activities.
 We record the estimated costs of research and development activities based upon the estimated amount of services provided and include these costs in the accrued and other current liabilities or prepaid expenses on the balance sheets and within research and development expense on the statements of operations.